w3f/staking-rewards-collector/README.md

 **This is no tax advice**: Every user is responsible to do his/her own research about how stake rewards are taxable in his/her regulatory framework.

 # Changelog
+## Version 1.6.2
+* Some code refactoring and under-the-hood improvements to make it easier to add additional networks in the future. (thanks to joepetrowski)
+* Fixed bug that caused issues when creating a custom-named output folder.
 ## Version 1.6.1
 * Added Centrifuge support (thanks to lucasvo)
 * Added adjustable destination for output files.
 If not otherwise stated, files will be put into `/out`folder.